Metaloziz/native_js/README.md

 Software design pattern
 In software engineering, a software design pattern is a general, reusable solution to a commonly occurring problem within a given context in software design.
 It is not a finished design that can be transformed directly into source or machine code.
 Rather, it is a description or template for how to solve a problem that can be used in many different situations.
 Design patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.

+Delegation pattern

+In delegation, an object handles a request by delegating to a second object (the delegate).
+The delegate is a helper object, but with the original context.
+With language-level support for delegation, this is done implicitly by having self in the delegate refer to the original (sending) object, not the delegate (receiving object).
+In the delegate pattern, this is instead accomplished by explicitly passing the original object to the delegate, as an argument to a method.
+Note that "delegation" is often used loosely to refer to the distinct concept of forwarding, where the sending object simply uses the corresponding member on the receiving object, evaluated in the context of the receiving object, not the original object.